-Interview season is coming to a close.
+Interview season is ending.
 Some are relieved to be finished with endless traveling, hotels, dry cleaners, and plane tickets.
 You can finally get back home, resume a predictable schedule, and play catch-up on that which you left untended at home.

 Others might lament returning to “normal life,” saying goodbye to jet-setting, and getting wined and dined all over the country by programs trying to garner your interest.

-How to form your residency rank list at the end of interview season:
+How to form your residency rank order list at the end of interview season:

 It would be the greatest travesty if a clerical error kept you out of residency.
 DO NOT put yourself in a position where certifying your rank list is something you will “get around to,” or plan to do in the 11th hour on the day of the deadline, only to find your internet is down or your reminder didn’t go off.